OleksandrBabilia/WebDevelopmentLPNU/README.md

 ## Features

-- **Student Listing**: Displays a table view of all student records, including details such as name, group, gender, birthday, and status.
+- **Student Listing**: Displays a table view of all student records, including details such as name, ID, grade, and contact information.
-- **Add Student**: Allows users to add new student records to the system, providing relevant information such as name, group, gender, birthday.
+- **Add Student**: Allows users to add new student records to the system, providing relevant information such as name, ID, grade, and contact details.
-- **Edit Student**: Enables users to update existing student records, allowing modifications to student details, such as name, group, gender, birthday.
+- **Edit Student**: Enables users to update existing student records, allowing modifications to student details, such as name, grade, or contact information.
 - **Delete Student**: Provides functionality to delete student records from the system, removing them from the table view.

 ## Project Highlights